 Most websites/blogs interface is based on what their owner likes, what is commonly used or what they believe their users should like.
 No matter how hard a webmaster or blogger try to give the best User Interface and User Experience to its users, there is always a point which the UI or UX is lagging behind.

 Majorly, there are three things to consider while creating a website frontend design and if those things are approached well, your users should have the best User experience

 1. Responsibility – This simply means how your website/blog front end design behaves on a different device, screen, etc. If your website or blog automatically adjust itself so as to fit the user’s device, it’s considered to be responsive.
 If yours is not, trying laying your hands on Twitter Bootstrap, or any other CSS that is flexible, and easy.

 2. Size / Requests: The size of your website or blog is determined by how many requests it made.
 Requests a website can make includes loading external js, CSS, images, etc. If your website is making the request, and this implies that before your website can load correctly, it needs to utilize files from an external server and thereby increasing the page size and load time.

 3. Content is king

-To check for a website or blog responsibility status, you can easily use your Desktop chrome browser.
+To check for a website or blog responsibility status, you can easily use your Desktop Chrome browser.
 Navigate to the site then right click and select Inspect Element option.
-You can then proceed by dragging the console either to the left or to the right meanwhile you should take note of the width appearing on the top left hand side of the console.
+You can then proceed by dragging the console either to the left or to the right meanwhile you should take note of the width appearing on the top left-hand side of the console.

 Alternatively, if you don’t want to go through that stress, go to Responsinator and input your site URL and then sit back and watch the magic.
-Responsinator can show you how your site looks on about 16 device but compared to the Google Chrome method which you can check for any size.
+Responsinator can show you how your site looks on about 16 devices but compared to the Google Chrome method which you can check for any size.

 Is your website responsive?
 If yes, proceed to step 2.